atomicdata-dev/atomic-server/docs/src/astro-guide/8-pojects.md

 npx ad-generate ontologies
 ```

-In your Astro code make a new Component in the `src/components` folder called `Project.astro`
+In your Astro code make a new Component in the `src/components` folder called `Project.astro`.

 ```jsx
 ---